 Fusion Band is the year-long learning experience offered to students in seventh and eighth grade that provides students with expanded performance opportunities in a contemporary, ensemble environment.
 Students explore a wide variety of musical genres, including: Rock, Blues, Top-40, Jazz, Pop to name a few.
 Our curriculum is highly energetic and abides by following the nine national standards set by the Music Educators National Conference (MENC).
 Students spend the year working on their individual skills, and rehearsing their songs leading up to two “rock show” performances showcasing their talents!

-The Digital Studio Elective is available to students in seventh and eighth grade.
-Working on iMac desktop computers and iPads 1:1, students learn how to use Adobe products as well as cloud-based software to develop a wide array of 2-D images designed for print and the web.
+The Digital Studio Elective is available to students in seventh grade.
+Working on iMac desktop computers and iPads 1:1, students learn how to use graphic design and post-production editing software to develop a wide array of 2-D images designed for print and the web.
 Additionally, students gain a basic understanding of fundamental design concepts including color harmony, composition, balance, contrast, and theme.

 The techniques and programs learned in this course are transferable for projects in all academic classes.
-Students in the digital studio class are called upon to create graphics for music concerts, other school events, as well as for their own digital portfolio.
+Students in the digital studio class are called upon to create graphics for school events as well as for their own digital portfolio.
 These portfolios become a tool which our graduates can use to document growth as well as submit for entrance into art programs beyond the school.

 The teachers at The Davis Academy truly care about the students and take an interest in their growth and development.
 As a result, the students have a true appreciation for education.
 They are excited to learn and they are excited to go to school every day.
 This made an impression on us as parents, but more importantly, it has made an impression on our kids.Deb Perlstein